ednieuw/Arduino-ESP32-Nano-Wordclock/README.md

 - For IOS iPhone or iPad: [BLE Serial Pro](https://apps.apple.com/nl/app/ble-serial-pro/id1632245655?l=en). <br />
 Or the free less sophisticated app: [BLE serial nRF](https://apps.apple.com/nl/app/bleserial-nrf/id1632235163?l).<br>
-Tip: Turn on Fast BLE with option Z in the menu for a faster transmission.
+Tip: Turn on Fast BLE with option + in the menu for a faster transmission.

 - For Android use: [Serial Bluetooth terminal](https://play.google.com/store/apps/details?id=de.kai_morich.serial_bluetooth_terminal). <br />
 Do not turn on Fast BLE in the menu.
 (Off = default)

 # Control of the clock
 If the clock is connected to the internet it will seek contact with a time server.
 (NTP connection can be turned off in the menu).